iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 First, if you have not already, please set up your computer to use Vertiq's Python API with the instructions found :ref:`here <getting_started_python_api>`.

-In order to run the example below, you must change the serial_port parameter to match your module's connection.
 This example illustrates the output of basic displacement commands.
 First, it sets the module to 0 radians of displacement, waits,
 and then sets the displacement to :math:`\frac{\pi}{2}`, exactly as described in the drawing above.